-Termux is a free and open source terminal emulator application that simulates the command line environment of a Linux operating system on a Android device.
-It has built in support for most of the common Linux commands, allowing users to have a full Linux experience on their mobile devices.
+Termux is a free and open-source terminal emulator application that simulates the command line environment of a Linux operating system on an Android device.
+It has built-in support for most of the common Linux commands, allowing users to have a full Linux experience on their mobile devices.

 In addition, It also supports installing and running many popular Android applications.
 As a result, Termux provides an excellent way for users to access and use powerful tools on their Android devices.

 There are lots of commands used in termux and you may know few of them but